SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 **Payments**

-In order to implement this solution, you need to be able to both collect and verify your customers data using SCA.
+In order to implement this solution, you need to be able to both collect and verify your consumer's data using SCA.
 You also store the consumer information.
 With our PSP you are always able to choose one or more payment methods.

 Data Ownership          Swedbank Pay                  Merchant side